 Ideally, NPS adds to the performance, acquisition, and monetization KPIs.
 Do not treat it as a substitute.

 Survicate allows you to run multi-channel NPS surveys.
-Use it to reach your audience via email, on your website, in your app, or your Intercom messenger.
+Use it to reach your audience via email, on your website, in your product, or in your mobile app.
 After setting up a free account, you need just a few clicks to collect your feedback immediately.

 When all the responses and data in the result panel, you can quickly analyze the results and take action.
 This will help you reduce churn and drive business growth.